 The scene for Chinese Turkey at Bo’ Ling Chop Sury Palace was filmed in Toronto, Canada.
 It is still a restaurant but now serves French Food.
-The idea for the name Bo’ Ling Chop Suey Palace in which the sing clearly reads Bowling with the light for the “w” burnt out came from the real life experience of assistant director Ken Goch.
-When he was a child, Ken’s mother had actually mistaken a Bowling alley with a burnt out “w” for a Chinese restaurant when trying to find a place for the family to eat.
-Lucky for them there was a restaurant attached to the Bowling alley.
+The idea for the name Bo’ Ling Chop Suey Palace in which the sign clearly reads Bowling with the light for the “w” burnt out came from the real life experience of assistant director Ken Goch.
+When he was a child, Ken’s mother had actually mistaken a bowling alley with a burnt out “w” for a Chinese restaurant when trying to find a place for the family to eat.
+Lucky for them there was a restaurant attached to the bowling alley.

 Bo’ Ling Chop Suey Palace as it appeared in A Christmas Story in 1983.